Search by recipe name, occasion or ingredient

 Begin by making the dough.
-In a stand mixer fitted with a dough hook combine the yeast and warmed milk.
+To a stand mixer fitted with a dough hook combine the yeast, warmed milk and sugar.
 Let sit for 10 minutes until foamy.

 Knead the mixture on medium for about 10 minutes or until it begins to make a slapping sound in the bowl and looks smooth.

 Remove from bowl and gently knead on a lightly floured surface, about 10 times.
 Roll into a ball and place in a well oiled bowl.
 Cover with plastic wrap and a clean kitchen towel and place in a warm area for about 1 ½ to 2 hours or until it doubles in size.